ToniHuovinen/ShopInterface/README.md

 From that list you can move the products into shopping cart, emulating the purchase event.
 Shopping cart calculates the amount of your products and total prices.

+Project is now quite functional, might have few bugs but I will find those eventually

 Things to add:

-Validation to accept barcodes of certain length only
+Validation to accept barcodes of certain length only and check if there is already a product with same barcode in the database

-SQL connecction so that you can fetch products into debug list from SQL database, and if you want you can add new products to database through form

 Maybe a search function that would allow you to fetch items directly from database using barcode.
 Like a real store.